Revision Rhinoplasty Before & After

 What is the recovery period following a revision rhinoplasty?

 Performed as an outpatient procedure, revision rhinoplasty does not require a hospital stay.
 Patients should arrange for somebody to accompany them home.
 In addition, it is highly recommended to make plans for somebody to stay with them for the first 24 hours following the procedure.
 Patients can expect some minor bruising and swelling for a few days following the surgery.
 Generally speaking, revision rhinoplasty tends to cause minimal post surgical discomfort, which can be alleviated with prescription medication.
+Dr. Westreich also injects a numbing medication, Exparel, which provides comfort for 3 days.
 Within a week, the dressings and splints can be removed.

 What are the risks associated with revision rhinoplasty?